-Stay up-to-date with over 20 of Nippon TV’s elite series, with our list refreshed for November 2025.
 With its programming history stretching from 1970 to 2025, Nippon TV offers an impressive lineup of over 20 shows.
-Icons of Nippon TV, Tomorrow's Joe and City Hunter made their debut in 1970 and 1987, setting industry standards.
+For top-tier entertainment, Nippon TV delivered Tomorrow's Joe and City Hunter in 1970 and 1987.
+As of December 2025, our compilation of Nippon TV’s top-rated series boasts over 20 unique shows.

 To fulfill his dreams of becoming a legendary Hunter like his dad, a young boy must pass a rigorous examination and find his missing father.